A Contextual Bandit Approach for Value-oriented Prediction Interval Forecasting: Preliminaries

 \section{Preliminaries}

 In this section, first we introduce the formulation of PI and discuss the need of value-oriented PI in subsection \emph {A}.
-In subsection \emph {B}, we introduce the two timescale VPP operation, which is the downstream decision-making problem of the PI estimation task.
-Then, we formulate the model estimation problem of value-oriented PI and discuss its challenge in subsection \emph {C}.
+In subsection \emph {B}, we introduce the two-timescale VPP operation, which is the downstream decision-making problem of the PI estimation task.